Reduced fat and calorie diets: How low is too low?

 The big secret that many dieters and nutrition experts have been learning is that most restrictive diets don't work over the long run.
 Being on a diet often makes people hungry, tired, cranky, frustrated, depressed, deprived, annoyed, and anxious.
 Additionally, a VLCD can impair the body's hunger and satiety signals, which might cause a person to eat too much at some point down the road, leading to weight gain instead of loss.

-You can also check out the Alice questions below to learn about ways to healthfully lose and keep off weight.
+You can also check out the related Go Ask Alice! questions to learn about ways to healthfully lose and keep off weight.
 Big props to you for educating yourself on your body and how it works.